How to get there?

 The drive for BRC volunteers and visitors to the project can be arranged beforehand.
-Just let Lela or Arthur know when and where you will arrive and a car with BRC-sign will pick you up.
+Just let us know when and where you will arrive and a car with BRC-sign will pick you up.
 Common pick-up places are the Batumi airport, Batumi International Bus station or the square in front of the Makhinjauri train station.

 When you come by car from Batumi, take the main coastal road north (direction Kobuleti & Poti).
 Continue passing Makhinjauri and just after the tunnel take the first road on the right that takes you up, next to the sign 'Sakhalvasho'.
 Follow the road to up to the school, and take the gravel road below the school to the right.
-You can find the BRC Residence marked with our logo or ask someone for Ruslan's house, "Ruslanis sachli".
-From there, our watchpoint is only 2 minutes on foot.
+Ask at one of the houses for us.

 Flight and public transport